Smolensk probe: ex-PM Tusk summoned to Warsaw

 On 10 April, 2010, a Polish presidential plane crashed in Smolensk, western Russia, killing all 96 on board, including then-President Lech Kaczyński and dozens of other top political and military personnel.

-The ruling Law and Justice (PiS) party, headed by the twin of the late president, launched a new investigation into the crash after coming to power in October 2010, having long challenged an official report into the disaster, issued by the previous Polish government, which cited a catalogue of errors on the Polish side while also pointing to errors made by Russian staff at the control tower of Smolensk Military Airport.
+The ruling Law and Justice (PiS) party, headed by the twin of the late president, launched a new investigation into the crash after coming to power in late 2015, having long challenged an official report into the disaster, issued by the previous Polish government, which cited a catalogue of errors on the Polish side while also pointing to errors made by Russian staff at the control tower of Smolensk Military Airport.

 A Russian report placed all the blame on the Poles.